nystudio107/craft-transcoder/docs/docs/configuring.md

 # Configuring Transcoder

 The only configuration for Transcoder is in the `config.php` file, which is a multi-environment friendly way to store the default settings.
-Don't edit this file, instead copy it to `craft/config` as `transcoder.php` and make your changes there.
+Don’t edit this file, instead copy it to `craft/config` as `transcoder.php` and make your changes there.

 You will also need [ffmpeg](https://ffmpeg.org/) installed for Transcoder to work.
 On Ubuntu 16.04, you can do just: